rdpmaatc/librdpma/README.md

 ## Run

-For example, when running one-sided remote persistent write bench, and a server equipped with NVM is at "8.8.8.8".
+For example, when running one-sided remote persistent write bench, and a server equipped with NVM is at a server named "r740".
 At server, run `sudo ./nvm_server --port=6666 -use_nvm=true --nvm_sz=10 --nvm_file=path_to_nvm`.
 Then at client, run `nvm_client -addr="r740:6666" --coros=8 --threads=20 --id=0 --use_nic_idx=1 --use_read=false --payload=64 --add_sync=true --address_space=2 --random=true`.